OpenDDS/DDSPermissionsManager/README.md

 * MICRONAUT_SECURITY_REDIRECT_LOGIN_FAILURE - Typically the `failed-auth` URL of the Web Application UI, e.g., https://dpm.my.domain.com/failed-auth
 * MICRONAUT_SECURITY_REDIRECT_LOGOUT - Typically the URL of the Web Application UI, e.g., https://dpm.my.domain.com
 * DPM_WEBSOCKETS_BROADCAST_CHANGES - Whether the application should broadcast a message if a Topic or Application is updated or deleted.
 Default value is `false`.
+* JWT_PUBLIC_KEY - The absolute path to the file containing the PEM encoded RSA256 public key for signing JWT tokens.
+* JWT_PRIVATE_KEY - The absolute path to the file containing the PEM encoded RSA256 private key.

 The following environment variables can be used to set the validity of DDS Security Documents produced by the API: